 For stubborn stains, use straight vinegar.
 Finally, wipe the cabinets with a rag soaked in cold water.

 - Coming to the stove hood filter, you can clean it with warm water and baking soda.
 So, boil a pot of water.
 Add a cup of baking soda in it.
-Do not mix it in one go; rather, add in small batches or else, it is likely to frizz up.
+Do not mix it in one go; instead, add in small batches or else, it is likely to frizz up.
 Immerse the grimy filter it in it for a few minutes.

 If you do not have mineral oil, you can use vegetable oil in the same way.
 It also works as a safe, effective, and natural cleaner for getting rid of grease from almost any material including stainless steel and wood.

 Another easy way to get rid of kitchen oil stains involves the use of a paste of baking soda and hydrogen peroxide as a degreaser.
-It is particularly good for cleaning the range hood.
+It is particularly useful for cleaning the range hood.

 In addition, you can use astringents such as witch hazel to remove grease stains from wooden cabinets, especially around the knobs.
 You can try a combination of lemon juice and club soda, too.

 - Clean the range hood regularly, at least every two weeks to avoid the buildup of greasy residue and dirt.
 Ideally, the range hood vent filter needs to be cleaned once a month.
-Some filters can be cleaned in the dishwasher.
+Some filters can be washed in the dishwasher.

 - While cooking, prefer to cover the cooking utensils such as frying pans with lids or splatter guards.